THEHAIGHWAY/.github/profile/README.md

 - Self-paced and cohort-based bootcamps and courses
 - On-demand courses for comapnies

 We value well organized ressources.
 We assume that Juniors don't know what to learn next and want guidance.
-We assume that Seniors sometimes know what to learn next and want to find what the are looking for with minimum effort.
+We assume that Seniors sometimes know what to learn next and want to find what they are looking for with minimum effort.

 We classify our ressources in three levels:
 - Main : general skills